Shojiyao12/Shojiyao12/README.md

 I’m a motivated computer science student with an affinity for technology and smooth office operations.
 My diverse skill set allows me to excel in software development and administrative support, making me a versatile and adaptable professional.</h3>

-🌟 What I Bring to the Table:

-💻 Technical Expertise:

-Proficient in front and back-end programming, data management, and web/software development.

-Hands-on experience with tools like Google Workspace, Microsoft Office, and Overleaf LaTeX.

-📂 Office & Administrative Skills:

-Experienced in data entry, virtual assistance, and administrative support.

-Skilled at ensuring smooth operations and effective communication in the workplace.

 - 🔭 I’m currently working on further enhancing my GroceryNet Web-based Application [further enhancing my GroceryNet Web-based Application.](https://github.com/Shojiyao12/GroceryNet_WebApplication)

 - 🌱 I’m currently learning **more about image segmentation and classification, using CNN architectures.**